Introduction

 Explore the structure below and try to understand its structure.
 Then answer the question.

-Which structural class is the protein above?As you can see, as the protein is larger, classification gets more difficult.
+How many unique protein chains are there is this protein?As you can see, as the protein is larger, classification gets more difficult.
 Moreover, as fold space has become more and more complex, these types of classifications have been adjusted and extended such that a complete hierarchy is created.
 The most commonly referred approaches to this sort of classification are those used by SCOP and CATH databases, as we will see in the Structural Databases section.

 Remember to work on groups as assigned.
 Groups should be the same for all the course exercises.